 To use any of Mapbox's tools, APIs, or SDKs, you'll need a Mapbox access token.
 Mapbox uses access tokens to associate requests to API resources with your account.
 You can find all your access tokens, create new ones, or delete existing ones on your Access tokens page.

-Here's what an access token looks like in one of our APIs:
+Here's what an access token looks like in one of our APIs (specifically, in a Geocoding API request):

 When an access token is created, you have the choice to give it a set of zero or more scopes that define which Mapbox APIs can be accessed by that token and which methods can be used to access them.
 Access tokens have either public or secret scopes.